uab-cgds-worthey/rosalution/paper.md

 Both ingested and generated data and metadata are often incompletely retained and thus lost for reuse.
 We developed Rosalution to centralize these collaborative efforts via an accessible website client and application programming interface (API).
 A design-first approach was selected and focused on creating a seamless experience that guides teams through a collaborative analysis process keeping functionality and accessibility in mind.
-The Rosalution web client implements this design as a VueJS single-page architecture (SPA) JavaScript framework service, a FastAPI Python framework that enables programmatic access following the OpenAPI standard and deploys interactive API documentation.
+The Rosalution web client implements this design as a VueJS single-page architecture (SPA) website and a FastAPI Python service enabling programmatic access following the OpenAPI standard, which deploys interactive API documentation.
 Rosalution persistently stores its state in a MongoDB NoSQL database.

 Rosalution facilitates three aspects of the case review process: